miracle2k/flask-assets/docs/index.rst

-`Flask-CDN`_ allows you to upload and serve your static files from a CDN (like `Amazon Cloudfront`_), without having to modify your templates..
+`Flask-CDN`_ allows you to upload and serve your static files from a CDN (like `Amazon Cloudfront`_), without having to modify your templates.
 It accomplishes this by overwriting the Flask ``url_for`` function.
 In order for Flask-Assets to use this overwritten ``url_for`` function, you need to let it know that you are using Flask-CDN.
 Just set